usslingkath/robot-challenge/README.md

 # Robot Challenge

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
-Worked with functional components and React Hooks.
+Works with functional components and React Hooks.

 ## Requirements